mbatalkina22/bachelor-project-glitchlab/README.md

 ## 🚀 Deployment

-**Current Production Environment**: This application is deployed on the USI (Università della Svizzera italiana) server infrastructure through a dedicated virtual machine setup, ensuring secure and reliable access for academic and research purposes.
+**Current Production Environment**: The platform is deployed on a dedicated Ubuntu virtual machine at Università della Svizzera italiana (USI) using a secure, production-grade setup.
+The web app runs continuously in the background with PM2 and is served to the public via Nginx as a reverse proxy.
+HTTPS encryption is enabled using a free, automatically renewed SSL certificate from Let’s Encrypt.
+This configuration ensures the site is fast, reliable, and always accessible at its official university domain.

 ## 📄 Academic Context